EU Warns Finfluencers To Be Careful With Their Investment Advice

 A positive ending

 It may seem that the EU is clamping down on finfluencers in general, but that’s not really the case.
-The majority of finfluencers pay an important role: they help to educate their audience about financial matters.
+The majority of finfluencers play an important role: they help to educate their audience about financial matters.
 This is particularly true of younger generations, for whom the idea of visiting a financial advisor in an office is so archaic as to be unbelievable.

 Teaming up with a responsible finfluencer can be a winning strategy for financial firms looking to broaden their reach, but it’s important to choose the right one.
 Therefore, the finfluencer regulation has the potential to eliminate fraudsters and create a safer financial ecosystem for consumers and investors in Europe.